Wildwood Sisterhood

 Our time together is a dynamic blend of creating a container for deep work, storytelling, teaching, open discussion, Council, and collaborative exploration.
 Guided by the wisdom of the Earth and the myths that speak to our souls, we engage in practices that resonate with the themes emerging for each of us, with the aim of connecting with Divine Mystery so that we may truly, “Know Thyself!”

-Over the course of the year, the Wildwood Sisterhood will explore the archetypal themes of Home, Departure, Initiation, and Return, using myths and stories to reflect on the deeper narratives that shape our lives.
+Over the course of the year, the Wildwood Sisterhood will explore the archetypal themes of Home, Departure, Initiation, and Return, using myth and story to reflect on the deeper narratives that shape our lives.
 By mapping your mythology, you will uncover the stories within you and the stories in which you live, grounding them in your relationships with the places you call home.
 As we discover where we are, we begin to understand why we are.
 This process will help you identify the myths guiding your life and those that may need an ecological evolution.

 A key part of this journey will be the development of a Personal Mythology Wheel and a Phenology Wheel, through which we’ll pay close attention to the natural world’s unfolding stories.
-By working with the phenology wheel, you’ll track the wild guides—animals, seasons, landscapes, the whole more-than-human world—who are actively participating in your story and calling you to create new ones.
+By working with the Phenology Wheel, you’ll track the wild guides—animals, seasons, landscapes, the whole more-than-human world—who are actively participating in your story and calling you to create new ones.
 The Phenology Wheel invites us to listen deeply to the language of the seasons and landscapes around us.
 As we intersect the Phenology Wheel with our Personal Mythology Wheel, a greater story will be revealed, aligning your own journey with the rhythm of the earth and the sacred cycles of life.

 Through this integration, we will explore the essential questions of identity ("Why am I?"), direction ("Where am I going?"), and purpose ("Why am I going there?"), developing a storied framework that connects you to ancestral myths while discerning which stories you need to leave behind.
 This process will guide you through initiation and ultimately return you to your community with a sense of healing, wholeness, and wild wisdom.